Heralding probability optimization for nonclassical light generated by photon counting measurements on multimode Gaussian states: Generation of squeezed superpositions of Fock states

 With the help of the identity

 we can establish system of linear equations for the coefficients $d_k$,

-which generalizes Eq. (\ref{dkck}).
-The system of linear equations (\ref{dksqueezing}) is in triangular form.
-Therefore, it can be readily solved.
-The maximization of heralding probability for state (\ref{psiNsqueezed}) under the constraint of limited squeezing proceeds as follows.
-First we use Eqs. (\ref{dksqueezing}) and (\ref{dkdefinition}) to determine the parameters $s_j$ and $\nu_{jk}$.
-Then we solve the extremal equations (\ref{Dmodifiedextremal}) which will still have the form of polynomial equations for $X_j$ and $\lambda$.
-Note also that the expression for the heralding probability $p_S$ gets multiplied by the extra factor $(\cosh r)^{2N+1}$ which accounts for squeezing of the conditionally generated state and follows from Eq. (\ref{psiNrewritten}).
+which generalizes equation (\ref{dkck}).
+The system of linear equations (\ref{dksqueezing}) is in a triangular form.
+Therefore, it can be readily solved. \tcr{Observe that the condition $d_N=1$ holds and remains valid for arbitrary output squeezing $r$. }

+The maximization of the heralding probability for the state (\ref{psiNsqueezed}) under the constraint of limited squeezing proceeds as follows. \tcr{First we solve the linear system of equations (\ref{dksqueezing}) to determine $d_k$.
+Next we have to solve the system of polynomial equations (\ref{dkdefinitionsqueezed}) to determine all possible sets of the parameters $s_j$ and $\nu_{jk}$.
+From this point on, the machinery for determination of the maximum heralding probability $p_S$ developed in Section II applies directly, because the derivation of the extremal equations for the damping parameters $X_j$ does not assume any specific form of the matrix $B$.
+Therefore, we have to construct and solve the extremal equations (\ref{Dmodifiedextremal}) which will have the form of system of polynomial equations for $X_j$ and $\lambda$.
+The only difference is that the formula (\ref{pSdefinition}) for the heralding probability $p_S$ must be multiplied by a factor $(\cosh r)^{2N+1}$, which accounts for the squeezing of the conditionally generated state and follows from equation (\ref{psiNrewritten}). }